|Site Map | Bulletin Home | Temple University|

 Tyler Elkins Park Campus

 The Tyler School of Art B.F.A. and M.F.A. programs provide a comprehensive curriculum in the visual arts on both the undergraduate and graduate levels.
 Professional programs are offered in Ceramics and Glass, Fibers and Fabric Design, Graphic and Interactive Design, Metals/Jewelry/CAD-CAM, Painting, Photography, Printmaking, and Sculpture.
 Summer classes and weekend workshops are available.
-In addition to the studio component, the University Core Curriculum requirements necessary for the B.F.A.
-Degree are offered on the Tyler Elkins Park Campus.
-Tyler students may elect to fulfill some of the core requirements on one of Temple's other campuses.

 The campus, located on a 14-acre estate in suburban Elkins Park, offers a diverse and active schedule of events.